 Wind or drafts: Wind can be the culprit as well.
 Depending on the direction of winds in your location and the surrounding geography of hills and other obstructions such as roofs or trees, wind can be directed down your chimney.
 This problem can be alleviated by either raising the height of your chimney to escape the turbulence and pressure of the wind zone that is causing the problem or installing a special cap that protects your chimney from the downward winds.

 House pressure problems: A common side-effect of new construction in our sealed homes can be problems of pressure.
 Kitchen exhaust fans, bathroom fans and clothes dryers can create a negative pressure in your home.
-This can result in air pressure in your home being lower than the air pressure outside.
-When this happens, air will try to enter the house any way it can, and one of the easiest is your fireplace!
+This can result in air pressure in your home is lower than the air pressure outside.
+When this happens, air will try to enter the house anyway it can, and one of the easiest is your fireplace!
 One of the easiest fixes to home pressure problems is to open a window/s.
 There are more complex solutions that can involve extensive re-working of your home’s air handling systems.
 A fireplace that has draft problems due to pressure or wind may indicate a problem with your furnace or water heating venting properly.
-This situation could affect your health and safety and requires a professional to assess the problem and suggest a solution that works with your situation.
+This situation could affect your health and safety and requires a professional to assess the problem and suggest a solution that works for your situation.